 36. Defendant has been and now is directly infringing by, among other things, practicing all of the steps of the '719 Patent and/or directing, controlling, and obtaining benefits from its partners, distributors and retailers practicing all of the steps of the '719 Patent.
-Specifically, Defendant imports the Accused Products into the United States; offers for sale and sells the Accused Products via its own online store (see Exhibits A & B); has partnered with numerous resellers to offer for sale and sell the Accused Products in the United States (see, e.g., Exhibits C & D); Defendant generates revenue from sales of the Accused Products to U.S. customers via such outlets (see id.); and has attended trade shows in the United States where it has demonstrated the Accused Products (see, e.g., Exhibit G).
+Specifically, Defendant imports the Accused Products into the United States; offers for sale and sells the Accused Products via its own online store (see Exhibits A & B), has partnered with resellers to offer for sale and sell the Accused Products in the United States (see, e.g., Exhibits C & D), and generates revenue from sales of the Accused Products to U.S. customers via such outlets (see id.).

-37. The Accused Products infringe claims of the '719 Patent, such as Claim 1 which teaches wherein said application software is designed to call said memory scheduler code resource; wherein said memory scheduler code resource, when called, functions to shuffle said other code resources in said memory; and wherein said memory scheduler code resource is designed to modify a stack frame in said memory.
+37. The Accused Products infringe claims of the '719 Patent, such as Claim 1 which teaches

+A computing device for running application software, comprising: an operating system; wherein said memory stores an application software; wherein said application software comprises (1) a memory scheduler code resource and (2) other code resources: wherein said application software is designed to call said memory scheduler code resource; wherein said memory scheduler code resource, when called, functions to shuffle said other code resources in said memory; and wherein said memory scheduler code resource is designed to modify a stack frame in said memory.